About the US Tax Court

 - what to do to prepare for the FBI background check

-- what to do to prepare to practice
+- what to do to prepare to learn tax evidence

-- what to do to file a case and get an administrative decision
+- what to do to prepare to file a case

 - what to do in order to settle a case - Branerton Conference

 - what to do if you're going trial

 - when to enter post-trial proceedings